usefulio/forms/README.md

   });
 ```

+There are several options for passing the schema definition to the current `Forms` instance such as:

+- using the `Forms.instance().schema` method
+- using the `tmpl.form.schema` method
+- during initialization as an `option` property passed to `Forms.mixin` method (see [Overriding Forms events and template helpers](#overriding-forms-events-and-template-helpers))
+- Reactively by setting the `schema` property of the current template instance data context (Template.instance().data.schema = {...}).

-It is good practice to place the schema definition inside the form template `onCreated` hook in order to ensure that `Forms` instance has been initialized.
+Below is an example of adding a schema inside the form template `onCreated` hook in order to ensure that `Forms` instance has been initialized.

 We will use the following template as a reference for the two validation examples that follow.
 ```html